How To Build a Charming DIY Faux Fireplace Mantel Surround

 Fireplace Mantel Tools and Materials

-To accommodate the space we had to work with, our faux fireplace mantel surround finished at 4’7″ wide, across the mantel top, and 5′ tall.
+Our faux fireplace mantel surround finished at 4’7″ wide, across the mantel top, and 5′ tall to accommodate the space we had to work with.

-My bedroom is incredibly small, so we decreased the dimensions that we would have normally used.
+My bedroom is tiny, so we decreased the dimensions we would have typically used.
 Of course, you can adjust these measurements based on the space that is available to you.

-We selected real wood instead of particle board for our project.
+For our project, we selected real wood instead of particle board.
 It’s lighter and is more resistant to water damage than particle board.

-Pine was the kind of wood we used and is considered a common board in the construction industry.
-This is the type of wood that is most prevalent and affordable at Home Depot or other home improvement stores.
+Pine was the wood we used and is considered a common board in the construction industry.
+This type of wood is most prevalent and affordable at Home Depot or other home improvement stores.

-When purchasing lumber for this project, we chose to purchase long boards and cut them to size.
+When purchasing lumber for this project, we purchased longboards and cut them to size.
 This helped to reduce the wood waste.

 Required Tools & Materials